 Dear Reader —

-These are some of the many issues taken up at RealClearPolicy over the past two weeks.
+These are some of the many issues taken up at RealClearPolicy over the past week.
 Below you will find just a few highlights.

 — M. Anthony Mills, editor | RealClearPolicy

 Neoliberalism: Mend It, Don’t End It.
 For Bloomberg View, Noah Smith makes the case for reforming, rather than abandoning, the political center.

 CBO and America's AHCA Headache.
 In RealClearHealth, Billy Wynne breaks down the CBO’s scoring numbers for the House-passed legislation.

 The Trump Administration's Budget Charade.
 According to The New Yorker’s John Cassidy, the revenue and deficit projections in the president’s budget rely on “wishful thinking and accounting sleights of hand.”

 Fixing Our Infrastructure?
 How About Schools?
 The American Prospect’s Rachel M. Cohen spotlights two congressional proposals to improve public school facilities.